 Go to http://www.cf.edu/departments/instruction/workforce/perkins/train.htm for applications and information on training objectives and outcomes.
 If you have any questions contact Maraci Hahn at 352-854-2322 ext.
 1283 or at firstname.lastname@example.org new email.
 Industry Certification Mini-grants – Visit the PDI website to watch a short informative video on what’s new this year and to learn about self-study options to prepare for exams. http://www.cf.edu/departments/instruction/workforce/perkins/.

 If you are interested in the impact social media is having on our society…

 Out In the Community

-Lake Tech will be participating in the school district’s “Education Innovations” which will be held at Leesburg High School on October 16 from 5:30 until 8 pm.
+Lake Tech participated in the school district’s “Education Innovations” which was held at Leesburg High School on October 16.

 Forklift Operator – The last Friday of every month — $125